decentralized-identity/faq/docs/spec.md

-### Picking an Agent Framework - ‼️
+##### Picking an Agent Framework ❗❗️

-**How can I choose between frameworks?
-This feels like an even bigger commitment than a choice of DID method.**
+> How can I choose between frameworks?
+This feels like an even bigger commitment than a choice of DID method.

 It might in fact be a bigger commitment!
 That said, many frameworks listed above are deliberately modular and open-ended, allowing not just forking and